You can troubleshoot any Data Center Operation: PRO Pack issues in the Event Viewer Application log.

 Virtual Machine Manager does not migrate virtual machines to a host.
 What could be the cause of this?

-If a host outside a cluster was previously impacted, Data Center Operation: PRO Pack changed the status of this host from available for placement to unavailable.
+If a host was previously impacted, Data Center Operation: PRO Pack changed the status of this host from available for placement to unavailable.
 Once you have resolved the issue and the host is healthy, you must make it available again: In Virtual Machine Manager, right-click the host in Virtual Machines> Host Groups, select Properties> Status, and select This host is available for placement.

 If you are integrating with Virtual Machine Manager 2012, your setup may look a little different from the instructions and images in this user assistance since these have been created for integration with Virtual Machine Manager 2008 R2.